 For the super-rich, Hvar is still relatively affordable and your money goes a lot further than it would in Ibiza or the South of France.

-Quite often when Town of Hvar is mentioned, it’s usually alongside celebrities, politicians and the Royal Family including Prince Harry who partied into the sunrise in 2011.
+Quite often, when Town of Hvar is mentioned, it’s usually alongside celebrities, politicians, and the Royal Family, including Prince Harry, who partied into the sunrise in 2011.
 Its celebrity-friendly attitude has given public figures confidence to visit in peace with its paparazzi-free atmosphere.

-We arrived at Town Hvar by water taxi from Palmižana, where we slept overnight and were greeted with blue skies and the warmth of the sun to match.
+We arrived at Town Hvar by water taxi from Palmižana, where we slept overnight and were greeted with blue skies and the sun’s warmth to match.
 One thing you’ll notice right away when you start wandering around in the Town of Hvar on Hvar Island is the Venetian influence.
 The Venetians called Hvar home for almost 400 years at the beginning of the 15th Century, their dialect still visible in the language in modern-day as it is full of old Italian words.

 What are my final thoughts on Hvar?
 I do believe at some point in your life you should visit at least once, it’s special.
 This visit was very different from the one of two years ago where I spent my days sipping cocktails in cabanas by the sea.
 These days I am more interested in the gastro scene, doing walking tours… less lounging around and more walking around and getting familiar with my country and its history, something that Hvar has an abundance of.